RJordi/Computational-Intelligence-Project-A/README.md

 # Neural network for path classification

 This project consists of a feedforward neural network that predicts if a person is walking upstairs, downstairs or on a flat surface.
-It was developed as part of the Computational Intelligence course at [RWTH Aachen University] (https://www.rwth-aachen.de).
+It was developed as part of the Computational Intelligence course at [RWTH Aachen University](https://www.rwth-aachen.de).

 Overview
 -------
 The data was obtained from experiments performed by the students participating in the course.
-In these experiments, students recorded the accelerometer and gyroscope data of their phones with [phyphox] (https://phyphox.org/) while walking upstairs, downstairs and on a flat surface.
+In these experiments, students recorded the accelerometer and gyroscope data of their phones with [phyphox](https://phyphox.org/) while walking upstairs, downstairs and on a flat surface.
 The phone was placed in the right back pocket during the experiments.
 For this neural network, only the accelerometer data is used.
 The accelerometer data is given at a certain frequency for each space coordinate (x,y,z).

 The data processing steps are summarized in the figure below:

 ![Data Processing Diagram](https://github.com/RJordi/walking-path-detection/blob/main/data_processing_diagram.png)